Juraji/Biliomi/README.md

 * A Twitch account for the bot.<br>
 Since Biliomi will have to be able to chat and moderate in your chat it needs an account the be able to do so.

-Installation
+Installation (Using the built in installer)

 1. Make sure you have the latest version of [Java 8](https://www.java.com/en/download/) or higher installed.
 1. Grab the latest version from [the releases page](https://github.com/Juraji/Biliomi/releases).
 1. Open the downloaded archive and unpack the `Biliomi v3` directory to where you want to installation to reside.
 1. Open the file explorer and navigate to the location in which you've unpacked the downloaded archive.
-1. Copy the directory `default-config` to `config`.
-1. Open up `./config/core.yml` in your favorite text editor.<br>
-  a.
-Fill in all the settings as described.<br>
-  b.
-Settings under `integrations:` are optional and may be left to `null` if you do not wish to use the intergrations.
 1. Run Biliomi. *Biliomi will initially be set to installation mode.*<br>
   To run Biliomi start (double-click) the appropriate runner for your system:<br>
     On Windows: `start-biliomi.bat`<br>
     On Linux/MacOS: `start-biliomi.sh`
 1. Follow any instructions in the console to fully set up Biliomi.
+1. When the first time installation was successful Biliomi will have saved your settings and automatically shut down.
+1. Restart Biliomi
+1. Biliomi will now setup the database and ask you a few more questions to complete the installation.<br>
-1. On successful setup Biliomi will immediately connect to Twitch and start listening for commands.
+On successful setup Biliomi will immediately connect to Twitch and start listening for commands.
 1. Wait for Biliomi to finish follower and subscriber updates and exit Biliomi by typing `/exit` in the console.
 1. Once again open up `./config/core.yml` in your favorite text editor and change `updateMode` to `OFF`.
 1. Now start Biliomi again and enjoy it's features.